Stuffed Peppers

 Instructions

-• Add the ground beef and cook until the beef is browned, breaking it up with a spatula as needed.
+• Brown the beef.
+Add the ground beef and cook until the beef is browned, breaking it up with a spatula as needed.

-• Drain off any excess liquid from the beef and stir in the diced tomatoes, rice, spinach, Italian seasoning, salt, and pepper.
-Stir for a minute or two, or until the spinach is wilted.
+• Add the flavoring.
+Drain off any excess liquid from the beef and stir in the diced tomatoes, rice, spinach, Italian seasoning, salt, and pepper.
+Stir for a 1 to 2 minutes, until the spinach is wilted.

 Lisa’s Tips